The IND in figures

 Grafiek

-In the safe countries procedure, the number of decisions reached 60.
-This was lower than projected (190).
-This is due to a lower influx and supply of such cases.
-In January, the IND received 30 applications.
+In the safe countries procedure, the number of decisions amounted to 50.
+This was lower than budgeted (190).
+This is due to a decrease in the number of new cases: 40 applications were received in February.

 Asylum: General and extended asylum procedure (Track 4)